 For these cases, there’s an endorsement, or add-on, for your stuff.

-So say your policy has a cap of $1,000 in electronics coverage (meaning you’d get max $1K, minus your deductible, if your electronics were damaged or stolen), but you happen to have some stuff that’s more expensive.
+So say your policy has a cap of $1,000 in electronics coverage (meaning you’d get max $1K, minus your insurance deductible, if your electronics were damaged or stolen), but you happen to have some stuff that’s more expensive.
 Time to schedule your stuff!

 You can usually do it when getting a policy, but if you need to change it after the fact, you can usually do that online, over the phone, or through an app, depending on your company.